MoizAhmedArain/MoizAhmed9996/README.md

 # 👋 Hi there, I'm Moiz Ahmed!

-🎓 I'm a Software Engineering student passionate about **DATA SCIENCE** and writing clean, efficient code.
+🎓 I'm a Software Engineering student passionate about **BUILDING PROJECTS** and writing clean, efficient code.

-💡 Currently learning and growing by building real-world projects and exploring Python, mySQL, and python Libraries.
+💡 Currently learning and growing by building real world projects and exploring Python, mySQL, and python Libraries.

-🚀 I believe in learning from the best — and I’m always eager to improve my skills, collaborate with developers, and contribute to meaningful open-source work.
+🚀 I believe in learning from the best  and I’m always eager to improve my skills, collaborate with developers, and contribute to meaningful open-source work.

 ## 🛠️ Tech Stack
 - 💻 Languages: Python, HTML, CSS